 questions for class discussion

 1. Was the primary threat from the Soviet Union military or ideological—that is, was the danger that the Soviet army would invade Western Europe or that more and more people in Europe and elsewhere would be attracted to communist ideas?
-See boxed quotes on pages 823, 825, 831, and 840.
+(See boxed quotes on pages 823, 825, 831, and 840.)

 2. Were there any legitimate concerns behind the red-hunting anticommunism of the late 1940s and early 1950s?
 How were McCarthy and others able to turn the search for spies and subversives into an assault on freethinkers, adulterers, homosexuals, and others deemed different in some way?
-See boxed quote on page 837.
+(See boxed quote on page 837.)

 3. Was Truman right to fire MacArthur when and how he did?
 What would have happened if MacArthur had gotten his way and expanded the conflict with the Chinese?